goeh/weather-collector/README.md

 ### Sample collector.properties

-Put `collector.properties` in the `weather-collector-1.4.2` directory and `cd` to that directory before you start the program.
+Put `collector.properties` in the `weather-collector-VERSION` directory and `cd` to that directory before you start the program.

     datastore.type=jdbc
     datastore.name=weather